Operation Juno: Operation

 The ships departed from Kiel on 4 June and steamed undetected at high speed through the Skagerrak, along the Norwegian coast and into the Arctic.
 During the night of 6 June two destroyers refuelled from the battleships and on 7 June Admiral Hipper and the two other destroyers refuelled from the replenishment oiler Dithmarschen near Jan Mayen island.
 In the evening of 7 June Marschall held a conference aboard Gneisenau to organize the attack on Harstad.
 Air reconnaissance had reported convoys and two carriers steaming westwards but no information about Harstad was available.
-Marschall suspected the Allied were evacuating Norway and he decided to abandon the attack on Harstad and destroy the convoys.
-At 05:00 on 8 June, the German ships formed a line abreast in search of the convoys.
+Marschall suspected the Allies were evacuating Norway and he decided to abandon the attack on Harstad and destroy the convoys.
+At 05:00 on 8 June, the German ships formed line abreast in search of the convoys.